lateapexearlyspeed/Lateapexearlyspeed.JsonSchema.Doc/README.md

 }
 ```

+### Recommendation
+Reuse instantiated JsonValidator instances (which basically represent json schema) to validate incoming json instance data if possible in your cases, to gain better performance.

-Other extension usage doc is to be continued .
+### Other extension usage doc is to be continued .

 ## Limitation